Built-in Scenarios¶

 multi | sequence | Router interface toggling up/down with matching traffic counters and error spikes.
 3 correlated metrics. |

-network-link-failure |
+link-failover |

 Application¶